Purpose (Taeyeon album): Critical reception

-Accolades
+Purpose received nominations for Album Bonsang (Main Prize) at the 34th Golden Disc Awards and Best Pop Album at the 2020 Korean Music Awards.

 Commercial performance

 Within just a few hours of its release, "Purpose" took over iTunes charts in 22 regions.
 She had set a record taking over the number one spot on iTunes charts in most countries for a Korean female soloist.
 She broke her own record by landing on the top spot in 26 countries with Repackaged version, after being surpassed by Wendy's Like Water.
-The repackaged album also rose to the top of China's largest music site QQ Music, KuGou Music, and Kuwo Music's album sales chart.

 In South Korea, Purpose debuted at number two on the Gaon Album Chart with 154,258 copies sold.
 The album became Taeyeon's sixth top ten album in the country, and broke the record for the largest first day sales for a female artist with 78,327 copies on Hanteo being hit days later by IU's Love Poem.
 In Japan, the album debuted at number twenty-five on the Oricon Albums Chart and has sold over 3,000 copies as of October 2019.
 Purpose debuted at number nine the Billboard World Albums, becoming Taeyeon's fifth top 10 entry on the chart.
 It additionally charted at number 14 on the Top Heatseekers.